jessesadler/debkeepr/README.md

 2. The **bases** of the shillings and pence units differed by region, coinage, and era.

-The `deb_lsd` class maintains the tripartite structure of non-decimal currencies and provides a `bases` attribute to record the bases for the shillings and pence units.
-The `deb_decimal` class also contains a `bases` attribute, as well as a `unit` attribute to track which unit the decimalized value represents (pounds, shillings, or pence).
-The print methods for both classes show the `bases` attribute, and `deb_decimal` vectors include the `unit`.
+The `deb_lsd` type maintains the tripartite structure of non-decimal currencies and provides a `bases` attribute to record the bases for the shillings and pence units.
+The `deb_decimal` type also contains a `bases` attribute, as well as a `unit` attribute to track which unit the decimalized value represents (pounds, shillings, or pence).
+The print methods for both types show the `bases` attribute, and `deb_decimal` vectors include the `unit`.

 Let’s see how this works in practice, beginning with `deb_lsd` vectors.